wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

-   Decreased recursive server load  By answering negative queries from
+   Decreased recursive server load:  By answering negative queries from
       the cache, validating servers avoid having to send a query and wait for a response.
 In addition to decreasing the bandwidth used, it also means that the server does not need to allocate and maintain state, thereby decreasing memory and CPU load.

-   Decreased authorative server load  Because recursive servers can
+   Decreased authorative server load:  Because recursive servers can
-      answer (negative) queries without asking the authoritative server, the authoritative servers receive less queries.
+      answer (negative) queries without asking the authoritative server, the authoritative servers receive fewer queries.
 This decreases the authoritative server bandwidth, queries per second and CPU utilization.